Intent, Implementation, Impact

-Primary Languages teaching at Ethelbert Road is fully inclusive.
+Inclusive - Primary Language teaching at Ethelbert Road is fully inclusive.
 Language learning activities are planned in order to encourage the full and active participation of all pupils.
 Resources are used in order to remove barriers to learning, as appropriate to the needs of the individual.
 Paired and group work, with peer and teacher support have all proven successful in enabling all children to learn and engage with their Spanish learning.

 At Ethelbert Road, we recognise the way in which learning a language contributes to other areas of the curriculum and the learner as a whole:

 The learning of a modern foreign language contributes to the development of our children’s listening and speaking skills.
 It also develops the children’s grasp of linguistic features such as rhyme, rhythm and emphasises the importance of knowing the role of different word types in sentence structure.
 As children progress in their Spanish throughout the school grammar and phonics are overtly taught, with much repetition and reference to the grammatical features of the English language.

 Children reinforce their time-telling skills by playing time-related games in the foreign language.
-We play many number games, thus reinforcing their counting and calculation skills, expand their understanding of date, and increase their knowledge about money.
+We play many number games from EY to KS2, thus reinforcing their counting and calculation skills, expand their understanding of date, and increase their knowledge about money.